Tom Croft

-Tom Croft (born 7 November 1985) is a retired rugby union player.
-He played 173 games for Leicester Tigers between 2005-17 winning four Premiership Rugby titles, played 40 times for between 2008-2015, was part of the squad for the 2011 Rugby World Cup, and the British & Irish Lions in 2009 to South Africa and 2013 to Australia.
-His career was somewhat plagued with a variety of minor and serious injuries.
+Tom Croft (born 7 November 1985) is an English former rugby union player.
+He played 173 games for Leicester Tigers between 2005-17, winning four Premiership Rugby titles, played 40 times for between 2008-2015, was part of the squad for the 2011 Rugby World Cup, and the British & Irish Lions in their tours to South Africa in 2009 and Australia in 2013.

-Background
+Early life

 Born 7 November 1985 in Basingstoke, England, Croft initially went to Park House School, a comprehensive school in Newbury, Berkshire, before going to Oakham School in Rutland where he was in the same year as England cricketer Stuart Broad.

 Playing style

-Croft's best position was blindside flanker.
+Croft's primary position was blindside flanker.
 He was known for his line-out agility and unusual speed for a forward; one of the quickest players in the Tigers squad his coach Aaron Mauger described him as the " fastest loose forward he had ever seen".

-After scoring two tries against his Harlequins side in 2008 Dean Richards described Croft as an "outstanding talent" who "has everything", Martin Corry said have never had a player blessed with Croft's abundant abilities.